Could you use some help with your Statistical Circuit Design issues for ICs with transistor counts of between one billion and ten billion transistors?

 5.b) The sanitized version of whatever training material I develop during the summer, whether or not I do it on your company site and/or using your company resources, will belong to me, and a perpetual non transferable license for use will be granted to your company at no cost.
 "Sanitized version" means removing all proprietary information from the training that belongs to your company.

-This Emerald Level Internship will be available the following ten summers: from Summer 2031 through Summer 2040, inclusive.
+This Emerald Level Internship will be available in only Summer 2034.

 To get started, select one of our Emerald Level Internship, email achab@abdenourachab.